 Department of English Language and Literature The English Department offers courses at three levels: introductory, intermediate, and advanced.
 Courses at the introductory level, numbered in the 1000-range, are intended for first-year or beginning students of English.
 Students should note that ENGL 1013 is open only to ESL students, and that ENGL 1016 is prerequisite to ENGL 2013 and to all courses at the 3000-level (except 2000-level courses in Creative Writing and Drama production, which are open to first-year students with the instructor's permission).
 Courses at the intermediate level, numbered in the 2000-range (except ENGL 2013), are general interest courses open not only to students who have completed ENGL1016 and are planning to Minor, Major, or Honour in English, but also to students following other programs who have completed any 30 credit hours of courses at the 1000-level.
 Courses at the advanced level, numbered in the 3000-range, are normally open only to students who have completed ENGL 2013.
-Seminars at the 4000-level are open only to students who have been accepted into the Honours program (with the exception of ENGL 4213, which is intended for students pursuing the Major with a Concentration in Drama; and ENGL 4196, which is intended for students pursuing the Honours in English with a Concentration in Creative Writing).
-They are limited in enrolment and foreground active research, writing, and formal oral presentations.
+Seminars at the 4000-level are open only first to students who have been accepted into the Honours program.
+Honours Seminars are limited in enrolment and foreground active research, writing, and formal oral presentations.
 Normally, two seminars are offered each year.
-Majors with a GPA of 3.7 or higher may apply to enrol in an Honours Seminar, space permitting.
+Majors with a GPA of 3.7 or higher may apply to enroll in an Honours Seminar, space permitting.
+Drama seminars ENGL 4213 and 4223 are normally intended for students pursuing the Major or Honours with a Concentration in Drama.
+Admission to Drama seminars requires permission of the Drama Advisor.
 Programs The Department offers the following programs: